Are you ready for travel nursing?

 Taking the leap into agency nursing can be a big change, especially for those planning to move from the security of a permanent role to the travel nurse lifestyle for the first time.
 It can be a scary decision, but if you’re doing it for the right reasons, with the right attitude, it can be one of the best choices you’ve ever made for your career, lifestyle and bank account (because let’s not ignore one of the best perks)!

-To help you decide if you are ready to make the move, below are some key points to consider:
+To help you decide if you are ready for travel nursing, and to make the move, below are some key points to consider:

 - Know what you want to do